cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial0.rst

 Exercise 1)
 -----------

-In this exercise, we will be running molecular dynamics calculations on a 3D model of a Lennard-Jones solid in an face-centred cubic (fcc) arrangement to predict its behaviour when the temperature is raised.
+In this exercise, we will be running molecular dynamics calculations on a 3D model of a Lennard-Jones solid in a face-centred cubic (fcc) arrangement to predict its behaviour when the temperature is raised.

 |action| Navigate to 'inputs' :math:`\rightarrow` 'Tut_1' :math:`\rightarrow` 'main' :math:`\rightarrow` 'Init'.
 You will see input files: CONFIG, CONTROL, and FIELD.
 The CONFIG file displays the size of the system and the position and velocity components in each direction (x, y, z) of every particle at the beginning of the simulation, the FIELD file defines the interactions between particles, and the CONTROL file sets the parameters and conditions for running the simulation.